 The following is a breakdown on how GNCorps spread out its volunteers across the world in 2017.

 Field experience with other service organizations is great to have when applying for GNCorps.
 Prior leadership positions are valuable, too.
 But the main qualification we’re looking for is a commitment to serving others, no matter what the cost.
 So if you have the chops, we’ll utilize it to the fullest.
 But no shortcoming should stop you from joining GNCorps.

-1. Be at least 18 years of age
+1. Be at least 18 years of age and not yet married

 2. Hold a status of US citizen, or permanent or conditional permanent resident (“green card”)